 After their spectacular start to the 2000 season, winning the first three races, Michael and Ferrari had a tough outing in the next two races.
 In the fourth and fifth race of the season, Michael could only manage a third and a fifth spot, respectively.
 Notwithstanding the underwhelming performance, Michael was still leading the championship thanks to the earlier onslaught of wins.
 Ferrari too was still ahead in the constructors' table, and now it boiled down to the European Grand Prix.

-The question was whether the McLarens would find the right gear after an abysmal start to the season, or respond to Ferrari's stellar start with just a hiccup.
+The question was whether the McLarens would find the right gear after an abysmal start to the season, or Ferraris would continue what began with their stellar start to the season.
 The pace with which the McLarens were catching up with the Ferrari on the points table made one wonder if the season would well pan out in their favour.
-Ferrari, on their part, were doing everything to get Michael on the top of the podium, though the last two races seemed to show deterioration in their performance.
+On their part, Ferrari was doing everything to get Michael on the top of the podium, though the last two races seemed to show deterioration in their performance.

 Would Ferrari get back to their winning ways in Europe?
 Would Michael make a comeback at his home ground?
 Or would it still be a McLaren's day on Sunday?